 - Do you cover up-front costs during the lawsuit?

 - How much of the work is done by the attorney?

 - Do you offer free consultations?

 Once you have chosen a law firm, schedule either a face-to-face appointment or a phone call so you can discuss the facts of your case and determine if you have a medical malpractice claim.

 If you or your loved one has suffered injuries due to medical malpractice, contact the law offices of O’Connor, Parsons, Lane & Noble today.
-Our skilled medical malpractice attorneys have decades of experience successfully representing victims of medical malpractice.
+Our award-winning attorneys have decades of experience successfully representing victims of medical malpractice.

 Our dedicated staff will answer your questions and provide you the support and legal advice you need.
 We will protect your interests and fight to get you the compensation you deserve.